Rcrossmeister/Small-SampleNER-Chinese/README.md

 _Note : This repo is built for code support of our paper, the more available methods is developing in process._

-_Note : A Bert-BiLSTM-CRF version is planned to upload later soon_.

 _Note : A baseline result of CCKS2017, 2018, 2019, Weibo, etc. is planned to upload later soon._

-*Note : An data interface that can modify the below dataset to adapt to this code will be uploaded.*
+*Note : An data interface for CCKS is still empty, will be available soon*

+*Note : The detail version of dataset description and README will be updated soon*

 __Update:__

 * _The transfer document for BIO to json is available now.
 05-13-2023_
+* *The raw version of Bert-BiLSTM-CRF is available, will fix it later*

 ## DataSet